krauss/BMICalculator/README.md

 ## BMI Calculator

-A basic implementation of a BMI calculator written in [Ionic React](https://ionicframework.com/docs/react).
+A basic implementation of a BMI (Body Mass Index) calculator written in [Ionic React](https://ionicframework.com/docs/react).
 This is more like a test project to see what it's like the integration between GitHub repositories and Zeit  integration technology, [Now](https://zeit.co/docs/v2/git-integrations/zeit-now-for-github).
 So you can access this app [here](https://bmi-calculator.now.sh/).

 **P.S: It looks better on a mobile device.**